gustavosvalentim/finance-bot/README.md

-Sure!
-Here's a clean and readable documentation draft for **Finance Bot**.
-This could be used in a `README.md` file or documentation site:

----

 # Finance Bot 🧾🤖

 **Finance Bot** is an AI-powered assistant designed to help users **manage and organize their finances** directly from messaging platforms like **WhatsApp** and **Telegram**.